 What is oligohydramnios?

 Oligohydramnios occurs during pregnancy when your amniotic fluid is lower than expected for your baby’s gestational age.
 Amniotic fluid is a water-like fluid that surrounds your baby in your uterus.
-It protects your baby from infection and umbilical cord compression and cushions their movements while they’re in the womb.
+It protects your baby from infection and umbilical cord compression and cushions their movements while they’re in your uterus.
 Amniotic fluid also helps develop your baby’s digestive and respiratory system, as well as regulates their temperature.

 Too little amniotic fluid can cause health problems in your baby or be a sign of an underlying condition.
 These conditions could affect your baby’s development or cause complications during labor and delivery.